r3k4t/md5crack/README.md

               MD5 HASH CRACKER

-This program can crack md5 hash password and recover md5 hash password.Create your own wordlist and crack md5 hash crack.
+This program can crack md5 hash password and recover md5 hash password.Create your own wordlist and crack md5 hash.

 ### Installation ###